shawnloh/duty/README.md

 This duty app is for points system.
 It allows accounts to create points system and generate name and points of required personnel upon an event creation.
-User need to create an event in order to generate
+User need to create an event in order to generate names.

+The generation leverage on the points personnel have and lower points have a priority and there will be no back to back date assign.
+If all points are equal, random number generator will be used.

 ## Steps To Take On New App